ScienceMau/Olivia-Project/README.md

 ## Lyapunov Exponent

 The Lyapunov Exponent describes the phase velocity with which two nearby points in phase space move closer or further apart.
 For one dimension of phase space there is a Lyapunov exponent which forms the Lyapunov spectrum.
 It is often interesting to observe only the largest Lyapunov exponent, as this determines the general behavior of the system.
+For the analysis of the parameter space, we use the maximum Lyapunov exponent to determine the parameter space and thus observe the stability regions of the orbits as a function of the parameter space of the nonlinear dynamic system.
+Calculation is using DynamicalSystems.jl library.
+The Figure (1) show a example for the parameter space do Maximum Lyapunov Exponent.
+As I call the 2d Lyapunov.

 ![Bacia_atracao](/docs/assets/images/Imagem1.png)

 ## Basins of Attraction